-LIZ ASCH Greenhill IS AN ARTIST, writer, & acupuncturist.
+IS AN ARTIST, writer, acupuncturist & creative embodiment instructor.

 Liz was born in North Carolina in 1976.
 She studied realism with oils at a young age and grew to fall in love with modern art.
 At Vassar College she created stop-motion 16 mm films, studied poetry, and wrote analytically about contemporary art and conceptual poetry.
 She apprenticed the bookbinder Claudia Cohen, learned printmaking from Bill Kelly and Michele Burgess of Brighton Press, and worked for Grenfell Press in New York City.
 Liz was a studio assistant to Barry Moser, Roberta Smith, Carroll Dunham, Joan Grubin, and the late Frank Moore.

-Her publications include The Rumpus, The Manifest Station, MUTHA Magazine, Nailed Magazine, The Collagist, theEEEL, Atticus Review, BUST Magazine, Perceptions, Oregon East, Gertrude Press, Four and Twenty, The North Coast Squid, the poetry anthology Step Lightly, and The Dream Closet (a collection of writing on childhood spaces from Secretary Press).
-Her work is forthcoming in Sinister Wisdom and The Untold Gaze, a book of writing paired with the paintings of Stephen O'Donnell.
+Her publications include The Rumpus, The Manifest Station, MUTHA Magazine, Nailed Magazine, The Collagist, theEEEL, Atticus Review, BUST Magazine, Phoebe, Entropy, Sinister Wisdom, Perceptions, Oregon East, Gertrude Press, Four and Twenty, The North Coast Squid, the poetry anthology Step Lightly, and The Dream Closet (a collection of writing on childhood spaces from Secretary Press).
+Her work is forthcoming in The Untold Gaze, a book of writing paired with the paintings of Stephen O'Donnell.
 Liz has exhibited in group art shows including Siren Nation and Reed Off the Clock.
 Her 16 mm animated short, "The Loveseat," showed in gay and lesbian film festivals across the US and in Canada from 1998-2000.

 Liz has read at a variety of literary events, including the Dangerous Writers at Burnt Tongue, the Foul Weather Writers, at Words We Love, Grief Writes, Songbook, and Portland at Heart.
 She has performed storytelling with The Mystery Box and at Tales of Uncertainty.
-She has taught classes in creativity and embodiment, and workshops on literature and visual art, and writing and the body.
+She has taught classes in creativity and embodiment, and offers workshops on writing and the body.